 - Towards the bottom of the page, you will select the dates and duration when you will be visiting these areas and click ‘Apply for Permit’.
 The maximum duration that you can apply for the permit is 14 days.

 - On the next page, it will ask you to review and confirm the areas.
 Click on ‘Proceed’ after verifying.

 - On the next page, you will be presented with your permit.
-It will have your names, details, places you want to visit, dates of your travel and cost of the permit.
+It will have your names, details, places you want to visit, dates of your travel, and the cost of the permit.

 - The wildlife Fee is Rs.
 20 per person per day.
-So this cost will vary on the number of people traveling and for the total number of days.
+So this cost will vary on the number of people traveling and on the total number of days.